 Google Self-Driving Cars

 One possible responsible party would be the manufacturer of the self-driving car.
 Or the developer or the manufacturer of the software that operates the vehicle.
 Or maybe the distributor of the vehicle.
-There are countless options when it comes to liability, and that is why an attorney can be helpful in pursuing a claim for injuries caused in a self-driving car accident.
+There are countless options when it comes to liability, and that is why a Baltimore personal injury lawyer can be helpful in pursuing a claim for injuries caused in a self-driving car accident.

 Take a Ride in a Google Self-Driving Car